 Balela Salad is a light and healthy salad mixing chickpeas, black beans, tomatoes, onion and parsley topped with a lemony sumac dressing with a hint of spice.
 This works great as lunch, as a side to dinner or topping to your pita, rice bowls or alongside grilled chicken or seafood.

 I have kept this Balela Salad recipe in the back of my mind for a while now and am excited to finally sharing it with you guys.

 This is the kind of recipe that I love.

-While these types of recipes are easy, they are what I eat day in and day out.
+It is a middle eastern salad that I eat a lot While these types of recipes are easy, they are what I eat day in and day out.

 Growing up in a Lebanese family we always had fresh salads on our table.